Sanchit-tyagii/Learning-Management-System/README.md

 - **Dashboard Overview:** Access details like total learners, courses, most liked courses, and chapters.
 - **Embedded YouTube Tutorials:** Enroll in and view YouTube tutorial courses directly within the portal.

-## Additional Features
-- **Embedded Video Courses:** Users can access YouTube tutorial videos embedded within the platform for an enhanced learning experience.

-## Getting Started
-1. **Installation:** Follow the installation instructions in the `INSTALL.md` file.
-2. **Configuration:** Configure the application by setting up your database and environment variables.
-3. **Running the Application:** Start the application using the provided script or command.

-## Contribution
-We welcome contributions!
-Please refer to the `CONTRIBUTING.md` file for guidelines on how to contribute to the project.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE.md` file for details.